 The Housing and Planning Act 2016 introduced the option of a financial penalty (civil penalty) for some offences as an alternative to prosecution.
-The financial penalty policy is a standalone policy 'civil penalties policy' and gives full details on how the council will apply financial penalties under the Housing Act 2004 and the Housing and Planning Act 2016.
+The Financial Penalty Policy is a standalone policy "Civil Penalties Policy under the Housing and Planning Act 2016 and the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020" and gives full details on how the Council will apply financial penalties under the Housing Act 2004 and the Housing and Planning Act 2016.